I John Varvatos: Vintage EDT

 The perfume opens, up with a pure ginger note along with a good amount of sweetness right off the top.
 It’s very aromatic and you get the vibe of this sweet balsamic myrrh.
 The main notes are vanilla, myrrh, cinnamon, ginger, incense and leather.
 As a whole, all the ingredients blend in together to give you a kind of a semi powdery sweetness.

 This is a comforting fragrance that is very warm and pleasant the whole way through.
 But, at the same time, it is also sexy and sensual.
-It projects a soft scent cloud around you, that lasts throughout 6 hours.
-Its a sensual kind of fragrance that is perfect for date nights.
+It projects a soft scent cloud around you, that lasts for 6 hours.
+It’s a sensual kind of fragrance that is perfect for date nights.

 This is a very sophisticated fragrance that is gonna appeal to a lot of people but it has a versatility factor towards it too.
 It can be used in a lot of different situations and a lot of age groups too.
 The note breakdown of this perfume gives it a winter profile but because it does not project so aggressively it can be used in breezy summer nights as well.